What You Need to Know About Overdrafts and Overdraft Fees

 - We have standard overdraft practices that come with your account.

 - We also offer overdraft protection plans, such as a link to another account or a line of credit, which may be less costly than our standard overdraft practices.
-To learn more, ask us about these plans.
+To learn more, Connect With Us about these plans.

 We do authorize and pay overdrafts for the following types of transactions: